HoleInOneGolfer/TTU-Custom-Server-Resources/README.md

 - The hopper now doesn't require a chest to craft.
 It just requires 5 iron ingots in the same pattern.
 - Brown dye can be crafted using blue, yellow, and red dyes.
 - Green dye can be crafted using blue and yellow dyes.
+- Invsible glow and normal items frames when crafted with a glass pane.

 ### Resource Pack